 One of our favorite living walls (and one of the first of its scale) is in Canada at the University of Ottawa.
 The living wall in the Faculty of Social Science building is the tallest living biofilter in North America.
 The green wall is one example of the University’s sustainability projects.

-You may have noted other references to Canada and Canadian companies in previous blog posts.
-I grew up in Ontario, Canada and we’re thrilled to announce that we are creating a custom moss installation for the soon to open Form Condos, a Tridel Building in downtown Toronto, next to OCAD.
+You may have noted other references to Canadian companies in previous blog posts.
+I grew up in Ontario, Canada and we’re thrilled to announce that we are completed a custom moss installation for the Form Condos, a Tridel Building in downtown Toronto, next to OCAD.
 This project and collaboration came to us through Jamie Miller of Biomimicry Frontiers in Guelph, Ontario.
 We have also shipped a moss wall in panels for Tersano, Green cleaning supplies out of Windsor, Ontario.
 They wanted to save on shipping and weight (reduce that carbon footprint) so we shipped just the moss panels and the team at Tersano built the frame around it on their end.

 Fallene told me she has a service that comes to maintain the plants on a regular/weekly schedule.
 We learned the same of the living walls we saw in the Rino District.